ISBN: History

 Since 1 January 2007, ISBNs have contained thirteen digits, a format that is compatible with "Bookland" European Article Numbers, which have 13 digits.
 Since 2016, ISBNs have also been used to identify mobile games by China's Administration of Press and Publication.
+A freeze on the issuance of these numbers in 2018 prevented publishers from monetising new games in China for several months, significantly affected the country's video game industry.

-The United States, with 3.9 million registered ISBNs in 2020, was by far the biggest user of the ISBN identifier in 2020, followed by the Republic of Korea (329,582), Germany (284,000), China (263,066), the UK (188,553) and Indonesia (144,793).
+The United States, with 3.9 million registered ISBNs in 2020, was by far the biggest user of the ISBN identifier in 2020, followed by South Korea (329,582), Germany (284,000), China (263,066), the UK (188,553) and Indonesia (144,793).
 Lifetime ISBNs registered in the United States are over 39 million as of 2020.

 Overview

 A separate ISBN is assigned to each edition and variation (except reprintings) of a publication.
 For example, an ebook, audiobook, paperback, and hardcover edition of the same book must each have a different ISBN assigned to it.
-The ISBN of an electronic publication is often colloquially called "eISBN", however no such notation is present in the documentation.
+The ISBN of an electronic publication is often colloquially called "eISBN"; however, no such notation is present in the documentation.
 Whether a publication is electronic or print cannot be inferred from the ISBN only.
 The ISBN is thirteen digits long if assigned on or after 1 January 2007, and ten digits long if assigned before 2007.
 An International Standard Book Number consists of four parts (if it is a 10-digit ISBN) or five parts (for a 13-digit ISBN).

 Section 5 of the International ISBN Agency's official user manual describes the structure of the 13-digit ISBN, as follows:

 The parts of a 10-digit ISBN and the corresponding EAN‑13 and barcode.
 Note the different check digits in each.
 The part of the EAN‑13 labeled "EAN" is the Bookland country code.